 A big part of travelling is where you stay, and we’re big fans of unusual boutique hotels and homestays.
-In South India, in particular, there are plenty of these to choose from.
-Almost so many, in fact, that it can get difficult to pick which hotels or homestays you should stay at when you’re traveling in South India.
+In South India, there are plenty of these to choose from.
+Almost so many that it can get difficult to pick which hotels or homestays you should stay at when you’re traveling in South India.
 Here’s our pick of some of the best homestays and boutique hotels in South India, to make those decisions a bit easier for you!

-Lazar Residency Homestay, Kochi: A trip to Fort Kochi is like a trip into the past, with it’s bright mix of heritage, colour, and the fragrant aroma of spices, of course!
+A trip to Fort Kochi is like a trip into the past, with its bright mix of heritage, colour, and the fragrant aroma of spices.
 And Lazar Residency Homestay is a great place at which to base yourself when you’re exploring this exciting town.
-The friendly hosts Joy and Juicy make this one of the best homestays in South India, and are always up for a chat or to help you plan your time.
-The rooms are basic but cosy and comfortable, it’s an easy walk to most attractions (including the beach!) and it’s affordable.
+The friendly hosts Joy and Juicy make this one of the best homestays in South India.
+They are always up for a chat or to help you plan your time.
+The rooms are basic, cosy, comfortable and affordable, with everything at a walking distance.
 What’s not to love?

-Backwater Heritage, Kumarakom: Backwater Heritage, sited just a little bit outside Kottayam town, allows you to embrace laid-back village life in the best way possible!
-The rosewood-and-teak home is over a century old and sits on the bank of the Meenachil River, and yet offers most facilities and amenities you’d get in a modern hotel.
-Almost all rooms come with an attached verandah or sit-out, and there are plenty of great common spaces to lounge in, as well.
-And, to top it all off, the food here is authentic Kerala fare at its best!
+Backwater Heritage, sited just a little bit outside Kottayam town, allows you to embrace laid-back village life in the best way possible!
+The rosewood-and-teak home is over a century old and sits on the bank of the Meenachil River.
+It offers most facilities and amenities that you’d get in a modern hotel.
+Almost all rooms come with an attached verandah or sit-out, and there are plenty of great common spaces to lounge in.
+To top it all off, the food here is authentic Kerala fare at its best!

-Olaulim Backyards, Goa: Away from the busy beaches, Olaulim Backyards is a glimpse into a side of Goa few visitors see.
-This beautiful, rustic getaway is nestled on the banks of a creek, with lush grounds and the scent of frangipani in the air.
+Away from the busy beaches, Olaulim Backyards is a glimpse into a side of Goa very few visitors see.
+This rustic getaway is nestled on the banks of a creek, with lush grounds and the scent of frangipani in the air.
 Savio and Pirkko have created this little paradise to provide refuge from the traditional image of Goa that travellers have.
 And they’ve succeeded!
-The five cottages, each named after a bird local to the area, blend into the nature that envelop them, making you feel like you’ve got the world all to yourself.
+The five cottages, each named after a bird local to the area blend into the nature that envelops them.
+You will feel like you’ve to the entire world to yourself!

-Indhrivanam, Thekkady: As far as boutique hotels in South India go, few do it better than Indhrivanam.
+As far as boutique hotels in South India go, few do it better than Indhrivanam.
 Here, the luxury is all about having a place completely to yourself – it’s just one cottage, nestled in its own little forest!
 Indhrivanam calls itself a ‘vegan eco retreat’.
-All the food served here is vegetarian and dairy free, and the focus is on being sustainable – the cottage is constructed with locally sourced material, they practice rainwater harvesting, and use dry toilets.
+All the food served here is vegetarian and dairy free, and the focus is on being sustainable.
+The cottage is constructed with locally sourced material, they practice rainwater harvesting, and use dry toilets.
 This is a great choice for visitors looking for a quiet retreat immersed in nature!

-GreenMagic Homestay, Munnar: Robin and his team have put together a lovely little homestay in Munnar’s rolling hills.
-GreenMagic is definitely a charmer, and a great place from which to enjoy the surrounding landscapes!
-Don’t miss the home-cooked meals here – the food is delicious, and you’ll invariably be dining with travellers from across the world.
+Robin and his team have put together a lovely little homestay in Munnar’s rolling hills.
+GreenMagic is definitely a charmer.
+It is a great place from which one can enjoy the surrounding landscapes!
+Don’t miss the home-cooked meals here – the food is delicious, and you’ll invariably be dining with travelers from across the world.

 Still not sure what’s best suited for you?
 We can help you find the best homestays and boutique hotels in South India, and we’ll plan your dream Indian vacation, too!